hcoles/pitest-site/quickstart/basic_concepts.markdown

 A common example are mutations to code related to logging or debug.
 Most teams are not interested in testing these.
-PIT avoids generating this type of equivalent mutation by not generating mutations for lines that contain a call to common logging frameworks (this list of frameworks is configurable, so mutation of logging statements can be enabled by configuring a list containing only a non-existent class).
+PIT avoids generating this type of equivalent mutation by not generating mutations for lines that contain a call to common logging frameworks (this list of frameworks is configurable, to enable mutation of logging statements disable the feature `FLOGCALL`).

 ## Running the tests